 - 1. Continue to operate and maintain shop facility - 2.
 Replace at least one overhead door in the shop. - 3.
 Continue to operate park model mobile home at Totogatic but consider transitioning from residence use to office. - 4.
-Consider adapting the yet to be constructed maintenance building at Totogatic Park to include an office.
-This would require relocating the structure to a more centralized location. - 5.
 Complete remaining landscaping at the new Forestry Office. - B. EQUIPMENT - 1.
 Continue to operate and maintain existing fleet - 2.
-Purchase replacement 4 x 4 vehicle for Recreation Officer - 3.
-Purchase replacement semi-trail to replace aging/deteriorating unit. - 4.
-Repair transmission on dump truck - 5.
-Repair dozer undercarriage as planned maintenance. - 6.
+Purchase replacement skid steer. - 3.
 Purchase drone using Sustainable Forestry Grant award. - C. PERSONNEL - 1.
 Provide training opportunities to the newer employees (Technicians) - 2.
 Continue to utilize Recreation Officer - 3.
 Replace any positions if they become vacant. - 4.
-Restructure campground operations with day to day tasks handled by Assistant Campground Managers/Host positions - 5.
-Attempt to add an additional Assistant Campground Manager position to handle the expansion area. - D. Wisconsin Department of Natural Resources Time Standards - 1.
-Coordinate with Washburn Team Leader to consolidate as many time standard hours into a minimum number of DNR staff in order to create efficiencies.

-- 2. Focus time standards hours primarily on timber sale establishment.
+Restructure campground operations at Totogatic Park with the development of the new Campground Manager position. - D. Wisconsin Department of Natural Resources Time Standards - 1.
+Coordinate with Washburn Team Leader to consolidate as many time standard hours into a minimum number of DNR staff in order to create efficiencies. - 2.
+Focus time standards hours primarily on timber sale establishment.
 The Liaison Forester or County Forest staff will act as lead forester on these projects. - 3.
 Heavy equipment hours on scarification and other site preparation duties will be conducted at the discretion of the County Forest Administrator